shims

 shim stack finger press measurement

-The finger press also quantifies shim stack performance and edge lifts far beyond the limits of conventional dyno testing.
+The finger press testing also quantifies shim stack deflection at edge lifts far beyond the limits of conventional dyno testing.
 The tested shim stacks were deflected to an edge lift of 1.2 mm.
-On a 3:1 leverage ratio motorcycle shock an edge lift of 1.2 mm is equivalent to hitting a six inch curb at 168 mph!
-Those shock velocities are well beyond any practical tuning range.
-Never the less, the data gives confidence applying Shim ReStackor at conditions well beyond the limits of conventional dyno testing.
+On a 3:1 leverage ratio suspension an edge lift of 1.2 mm is equivalent to hitting a six inch curb at 168 mph!
+Well beyond any practical tuning range.
+Nevertheless, the data provides confidence in Shim ReStackor calculations at conditions well beyond the limits of conventional dyno testing.

 Fine tune damping force far beyond the limits previously possible